-- Import data into PaleoScan: seismic, faults, wells, faults, markers, cultural data
+- Import data into PaleoScan: seismic, faults, wells, markers, culture data;

-- Insert or interpret constraints area into PaleoScan: faults, salt (Multi-Z)
+- Insert or interpret constraint areas in PaleoScan: faults, salt (Multi-Z);

-- Choose the right Model Grid parameters for the seismic: patch size, polarity, smooth, under-sampling
+- Choose the right Model-Grid parameters for the seismic: patch size, polarity, smooth level, undersampling;

-- Quality check the interpretation using preview mode
+- Quality check the interpretation using preview modes.

-- Choose the 3D GeoModel parameters: smooth, link probability, interpolation
+- Choose the 3D Geo-Model parameters: smooth size, link probability, interpolation size;

-- Add-on modules: Sequence stratigraphy, Automatic geobody extraction, Property modelling, RGB blending, Well tie, Colored inversion, Spectral blueing.
+- Add-on modules: Sequence stratigraphy, Automatic geobody extraction, Property modelling, RGB blending, Well tie, Coloured inversion, Spectral blueing.

 II.
 Disconnect Patches between Horizons:

 - In order to clear the interpretation in a specific location of the Model-Grid, patches between horizons can be disconnected.
 This means that the links between all the patches included between these horizons will be broken with a 3D effect.
 The interpretation can be restarted later without any automatic propagation in order to manually control the propagation between patches.
 The refinement of this blank zone will be controlled using the correlation threshold available from the Interp Viewer properties.
 Links between both horizons are no longer taken into account in the Model-Grid interpretation.
 As a result, marked horizons previously included in this area will disappear.

 The horizons used to define the area in which patches will be disconnected have to be marked horizons.